deNBI/simplevm-user-docs/wiki/index.md

 Below you will find a brief overview of the most important features of SimpleVM.

+???+ info "Migration in progress"
+    Please consider: Formerly, SimpleVM was part of the de.NBI Cloud Portal.
+Many functions where integrated in the portal itself.
+The SimpleVM-specific functions and features are moved to SimpleVM itself step by step.
+    Therefore some information in this wiki may not be fully up to date, as the migration is still in progress.

 # SimpleVM

 Start and manage virtual machines with ease and let SimpleVM take care of various settings for you.